NS-Net: Decoupling CLIP Semantic Information through NULL-Space for Generalizable AI-Generated Image Detection: Experiments

 \subsection{Comparison with the State-of-the-Art}

-\textbf{Performance on GenImage.} As shown in Table \ref{tab:GenImage_Acc}, our method demonstrates superior cross-domain generalization on GAN- and Diffusion-generated images, achieving an average accuracy of 93.2\%.
-While its accuracy on real images (97.7\%) is slightly lower than some methods (e.g., LadeDA at 99.8\%), it surpasses the state-of-the-art AIDE \cite{yan2024sanity} by 7.6\% in mean accuracy (mAcc.).
-All methods achieve near-perfect detection (e.g., 100\% on ProGAN and SDv1.4) on in-domain datasets; however, their performance degrades significantly on out-of-domain datasets.
-In contrast, our method maintains high accuracy across most cross-domain datasets, such as 100.0\% on BigGAN and 98.9\% on VQDM.
+\textbf{Performance on AIGCDetectBench.} As shown in Table \ref{tab:AIGCDetectBench_Acc} and Table \ref{tab:AIGCDetectBench_AP}, our method demonstrates superior cross-domain generalization on generated images, achieving 93.2\% mAcc. and 99.2\% mA.P.
+While its accuracy on real images (97.7\%) is slightly lower than some methods, it surpasses the state-of-the-art Effort \cite{yan2024orthogonal} by 5.4\% in mean accuracy (mAcc.).
 This generalizability highlights the effectiveness of our approach in decoupling semantic information to focus on features critical for forgery detection.